Azure/Azure-Verified-Modules/docs/content/usage/quickstart/terraform/_index.md

 Congratulations, you have successfully leveraged Terraform and AVM to deploy resources in Azure!

 {{< hint type=tip >}}
-We welcome your contributions and feedback to help us improve the AVM modules and the overall experience for the community.
+We welcome your contributions and feedback to help us improve the AVM modules and the overall experience for the community!
 {{< /hint >}}